pkgxdev/pkgx/docs/faq.md

 ## What does `+pkg` syntax do?

 `+pkg` syntax is a way to include additional pkgs in your environment.
-Typing `tea +deno` dumps the environment to the terminal, if you add additional commands then those commands are invoked in that environment.
+Typing `pkgx +deno` dumps the environment to the terminal, if you add additional commands then those commands are invoked in that environment.